 Don’t over advertise

-Yes, your Facebook page is meant to increase your business, however, that doesn’t mean that all you will do is advertise about product or service on your page.
+Yes, your Facebook page is meant to increase your business, however, that doesn’t mean that all you will do is advertise a product or service on your page.
 Instead, try to increase your user engagement via your Facebook page.
-Encourage them to visit your website, give them an opportunity to know you as a brand.
-Post quality content like memes, videos which will entertain or educate your audience.
+Encourage them to visit your website, and allow them to know you as a brand.
+Post quality content like memes, and videos that will entertain or educate your audience.
 Ideally, only about 25% of your posts should be directly promotional.
-One of the pro tips is to make as much as video content as possible.
+One of the pro tips is to make as much video content as possible.
 It has been seen that videos capture more audience engagement.

 Engage with your audience

 Whenever you post, encourage your audience to like, comment and share.
 Actively engage with your audience , ask them for their reviews, and respond to their comments.
-If they have a negative feedback try to understand what their issues are.
+If they have given negative feedback, try to understand what their issues are.
 This is the best way to convey to your audience and customers that you care.

 Use Facebook plugins

-You are not using Facebook fully of you are not using Facebook plugins.
 Integrate Facebook plugins on your website and blogs.
-This small tip can go a long way increasing brand awareness.
+This small tip can go a long way in increasing brand awareness.

-You may like the, you may hate them, but you definitely cannot ignore them.
+You may like them or hate them, but you definitely cannot ignore them.
 Facebook ads can be quite effective in promoting your business.
 While creating your Facebook ad, you need to decide your objective for the ad.
-Facebook will give you options like website conversion; app installs Facebook page engagement and so on.
+Facebook will give you options like website conversion, app installs, Facebook page engagement, and so on.
 Hence you need to know what your ad aims at.

 Use boosted posts

-Facebook also needs you to know who your target audience are and set the metrics accordingly.
-Further use appropriate metrics and pixels to know who all have interacted with your posts or visited your website via your Facebook page.
+Facebook also needs you to know who your target audience is and set the metrics accordingly.
+Further, use appropriate metrics and pixels to know who all have interacted with your posts or visited your website via your Facebook page.
 They are your warm audience; remarket to them as they are expected to be more receptive.

-Facebook ads are not a one shot way to success.
+Facebook ads are not a one-shot way to success.
 It is all about trial and error.
 Don’t be afraid to experiment.
-Experiment with different content, different audience, and different places even till you know what works for you and what doesn’t
+Experiment with a different content, different audiences and different places even till you know what works for you and what doesn’t

-Use this feature of Facebook to provide various sneak peeks to your customers and audiences about the behind the scenes of your business.
-Create polls, ask fun questions.
-This is a really nice place to have some fun and casual engagement.
+Use this feature of Facebook to provide various sneak peeks to your customers and audiences about the behind-the-scenes of your business.
+Create polls, and ask fun questions.
+This is a nice place to have some fun and casual engagement.

-Lastly be active, not just with your audience but with others as well.
-Try and participate in discussions, be a part of relevant groups, create groups and invite people to be a part of it.
+Lastly, be active, not just with your audience but also with others.
+Try and participate in discussions, be a part of relevant groups, create groups, and invite people to be a part of them.
 Engage with other Facebook pages as well.
 Like and comment with positivity.
 This will increase your visibility and hence draw people to your page.

-Many marketing experts seem to suggest that Facebook is becoming out-dated but statistics beg to disagree.
-Facebook is still the world’s biggest social networking site and the fact that the two other very popular sites which include Instagram and WhatsApp are also owned by Facebook bears evidence to the fact that Facebook is far from being outdated.
-Hence don’t think to dwell on the fact as to whether Facebook marketing is going to benefit you.
+Many marketing experts seem to suggest that Facebook is becoming outdated, but statistics beg to disagree.
+Facebook is still the world’s biggest social networking site, and the fact that the two other very popular sites, which include Instagram and WhatsApp are also owned by Facebook bears evidence of the fact that Facebook is far from being outdated.
+Hence don’t think to dwell on the fact of whether Facebook marketing is going to benefit you.
 If done correctly, it can prove quite beneficial for your business.